starFalll/CS766_S24/index.md

 <div style="text-align: center;">      Table 2: Results on ADE20K <em>val</em> set.
 Latency and FLOPs calculation adopt images with 512 &times; 512 resolution as input. * indicates results are obtained with 448 &times; 448 resolution as input.
 Latency is measured based on a single Qualcomm Snapdragon 865 processor.
 The mIoU is reported with single-scale inference.</div>

 Latency is measured on a mobile device with a single Qualcomm Snapdragon 865 processor.
 Our Efficient-Topformer model family achieves higher accuracy than the other methods with similar or lower FLOPs, including DeepLabV3+ [33], HR-NAS [10], Segformer [16], and TopFormer [18].
-In particular, our base model, Efficient-Topformer-B, achieves a mIoU of 40.5$\%$ using 1.8G FLOPs, which is 2.7$\%$ higher than TopFormer-B with similar FLOPs and latency.
-Our models outperform TopFormer by 2.8$\%$ and 3.6$\%$ with FLOPs of 1.2G and 1.6G, respectively.
-Moreover, Efficient-Topformer-T achieves real-time inference with a mIoU of 35.24$\%$ when the input resolution is 448 $\times$ 448, which is 2.7$\%$ higher than TopFormer-T.
+In particular, our base model, Efficient-Topformer-B, achieves a mIoU of 40.5\(\%\) using 1.8G FLOPs, which is 2.7\(\%\) higher than TopFormer-B with similar FLOPs and latency.
+Our models outperform TopFormer by 2.8\(\%\) and 3.6\(\%\) with FLOPs of 1.2G and 1.6G, respectively.
+Moreover, Efficient-Topformer-T achieves real-time inference with a mIoU of 35.24\(\%\) when the input resolution is 448 \(\times\) 448, which is 2.7\(\%\) higher than TopFormer-T.

 We further evaluate Efficient-Topformer on COCO-Stuff val set which is shown in Table 3.
-It can be seen that the base version of Efficient-Topformer achieves 34.64$\%$ mIoU with 1.8G FLOPs, while outperforming TopFormer-B, by a mIoU of 1.21$\%$ with the same FLOPs.
+It can be seen that the base version of Efficient-Topformer achieves 34.64\(\%\) mIoU with 1.8G FLOPs, while outperforming TopFormer-B, by a mIoU of 1.21\(\%\) with the same FLOPs.
 It is shown that our approach achieves a better accuracy-efficiency trade-off than other previous approaches.

 ![Table 3](figure/table3.png)